 Israeli Prime Minister Benjamin Netanyahu has supported the two-state solution but has felt pressure to change his stance.
 Netanyahu has also been accused of encouraging Jewish settlements in Palestinian areas while still backing a two-state solution.

 The United States is one of Israel’s closest allies.
 In a visit to Israel in May 2017, U.S. President Donald Trump urged Netanyahu to embrace peace agreements with Palestinians.
+And in May 2018, the U.S. Embassy relocated to from Tel Aviv to Jerusalem, which Palestinians perceived as signal of American support for Jerusalem as Israel’s capital.
+Palestinians responded with protests at the Gaza-Israel border, which were met with Israeli force resulting in the deaths of dozens of protesters.

 History of Ancient Israel: Oxford Research Encyclopedias.